VinceWak/Labs_0116/module_2/Lab_3_Statistics_Foundation/README.md

 ![logo_ironhack_blue 7](https://user-images.githubusercontent.com/23629340/40541063-a07a0a8a-601a-11e8-91b5-2f13e4e6b441.png)

 # Lab | Statistics Foundations
 In this lab we are going to put into practice what we learned about the foundations of statistics.
 You won't need to use Python, just your brain and a little bit of *Markdown*.
+Hovewer, you will need SQL for the Part 3.

 ## Your task
 Today you'll need to complete the challenges described below.

 ## Deliverables
 You need to submit a markdown file with the solution to the following challenges.
 You can create a new *.md* file or directly edit the *README.md* to include your solutions.
+This file should also include the SQL script for the Part 3.

 ## Challenges
+## Part 1
+### Challenge 1
+Find a and b, if median=42, mean=50
+20,34, 34,  12, 56, 110, 49, a, b.

+### Challenge 2
+A car hit an average speed of v1 = 60 kmph in the first half of the journey, and hit an average speed of v2 = 110 kmph in the second half of the journey.
+Determine the average speed of the car.

+### Challenge 3
+The lifetimes of 400 light-bulbs were found to the nearest hour.
+The results were recorded as follows.
+Lifetime (hours) 0–199 200–399 400–599 600–799 800–999 1000–1199 1200–1999
+Frequency         143     97      64      51      14      14        17
+Construct a histogram and cumulative frequency polygon for this dataset.
+Estimate the percentage of bulbs with lifetime less than 480 hours.

+### Challenge 4
+The time between arrival of 60 patients at an intensive care unit were recorded to the nearest hour.
+The data are shown below.
+Time (hours) 0–19 20–39 40–59 60–79 80–99 100–119 120–139 140–159 160–179
+Frequency     16    13    17    4     4      3       1      1       1
+Determine the median, mean and standard deviation for this dataset.

+## Part 2
 ### Challenge 1
 One player rolls two dices.
 Describe the measurable space and the random variable for:
 * A. The values that the player obtains.